olahasan/Search-App-kimz/README.md

 # Search-App-kimz

-This is a simple project to learn and practice react"Hooks" and Debouncing technique and custom hooks.
+This is a simple project to learn and practice react"Hooks", Debouncing technique and custom hooks.

 ## Table of contents